-Further information can be found at www.camminodibenedetto.it and Fossanova stand in the nearby Liri Valley.
+Further information can be found at www.camminodibenedetto.it

+The Carthusian monastery of Trisulti hangs on the edge of the Collepardo Gorge a few kilometres from the Badia.
+The Cistercian abbeys of Casamari and Fossanova stand in the nearby Liri Valley.
 The Badia is a perfect starting point for the dramatic mountain drive to Subiaco via the cliff hanging 9th century abbey of St. Benedetto.